achen1296/Apple-Music-Editor/README.md

 Offset 56:

-- first chunk (8 bytes) has its first 4 bytes replaced with the playlist ID _with bytes reversed compared to the usual order_ (matching how everything else is big-endian in here)
+- chunk 0: playlist ID _with bytes reversed compared to the usual order_ (matching how everything else is big-endian in here)
-- second chunk (16 bytes) also has the first 4 bytes as the same playlist ID _only if this smart playlist is actually a playlist folder_, otherwise 0
+- chunk 3: same playlist ID _only if this smart playlist is actually a playlist folder_, otherwise 0

+## Unknown Smart Playlist Field

+Offset 0: 0x 00 00 00 A4

+Offset 4: 0x 00 00 00 01

+Offset 56: all default

+This only appears only inside of the "TV & Movies" special playlist, and there is no corresponding value inside of the GUI to put a name to it.
+From the rest of the data, I'm guessing it's a boolean.

 # LPma (Padding?)